deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 The other conspirator---this one a relatively slim Locayl---cleared his throat, a gesture held in common with humans.

 "My friend Gwnrwt here has lost family to the Hunters." he rumbled, expression conciliatory.
-"The subject makes her-”
+"The subject makes her-"

 "Don't apologise on my behalf, Golron." the Kwmbwrw snapped.
 "I can tidy my own burrow, *thank you."*

 "As you say.
 If you'll excuse me while I fetch a second helping then..." the Locayl stood, then addressed Miranda.
 "Would you like a measure of water?
-I understand your species need a lot of it.”
+I understand your species need a lot of it."

 "That's very thoughtful."
 Miranda thanked him.
-"Yes please.”
+"Yes please."

 Gwnwrt watched him go, then sneered at her.
 "Expecting an apology, human?"